Loading......

 Support Centre

-Our support centre for vulnerable developing country negotiators provides targeted and on-demand support for Loss and Damage negotiators from vulnerable developing countries.
-The Support Centre also works to strengthen support for young negotiators from vulnerable developing countries through the The New Generation program.
+Our support centre provides targeted and on-demand support for Loss and Damage negotiators from developing countries.
+Through the Support Centre we also work to strengthen support for young negotiators from developing countries through the The New Generation program.

 Latest News